 |One of the Best Hot Springs in Japan|

-My wife and I visited the outside baths, or rotenburo (露天風呂） in Japanese、in late October when the lodge was closed for the beginning of winter.
-No one is supposed to enter the baths after the lodge is closed—looking at mountains, we missed the small "Do Not Enter" sign that was posted in front of the lodge.
-I had previously read in a guide book that the natural springs are located on a hill above the lodge, so we just walked around the lodge and continued our hike upwards.
+My wife and I visited the outside baths, or rotenburo (露天風呂）、in late October when the lodge was closed for the beginning of winter.
+No one is supposed to enter the baths after the lodge is closed.
+Lost in the scenery of the surrounding mountains and fall folliage, we missed the small "Do Not Enter" sign that was posted in front of the lodge.
+I had previously read in a guide book that the natural springs are located on a hill above the lodge, so we just walked around the lodge and continued our hike.
 This added another kilometer or so to the eight kilometers that we had, in splendid solitude, already walked along sparkling rivers and a highland road covered with multicolored autumn leaves that crunched beneath our feet.

 |Beautiful Woman in Natural Japanese Onsen|

 The photograph below shows the path leading from the hotel to the rocky area where hot fumes and boiling water rise to the earth's surface.
 The four baths almost ring the heated earth.

 This bath, named Yakushiyu (薬師湯), was heaven for my wife and I. We stripped right there and soaked in the hot and slightly sulfurous water.
 There are no changing rooms.
 Renge Onsen Lodges's website explains that Yakushiyu's water contains acid sulphate, which helps to heal the following ailments: arteriosclerosis (hardening of the arteries), chronic dermatitis, cuts, and burns.
 The informative A-to-Z Photo Dictionary of Japanese Buddhism taught me that Yakushi (薬師) translates directly into English as "medicine teacher."
 Yakushi Nyorai is the name of the Japanese Buddha of medicine and healing.